chrisdchristo/capsule-maven-plugin/README.md

 </dependency>
 ```

-However if optional dependencies are not desired then this can be turned off.
-Simply set the configuration property `optional` to false:
+To include optional dependencies in the capsule, you simply need to turn on a flag:

 ```
 <configuration>
 	<appClass>hello.HelloWorld</appClass>
-	<optional>false</optional>
+	<includeOptionalDep>true</includeOptionalDep>
 </configuration>
 ```

-### Excluding Transitive dependencies in the fat jar
+### Excluding Transitive dependencies

 By default, the plugin will embed the dependencies and their transitive dependencies (i.e dependencies of dependencies), as they will also be required to run the app.

 However if transitive dependencies are not desired then this can be turned off.
-Simply set the configuration property `transitive` to false:
+Simply set the configuration property `includeTransitiveDep` to false:

 ```
 <configuration>
 	<appClass>hello.HelloWorld</appClass>
-	<transitive>false</transitive>
+	<includeTransitiveDep>false</includeTransitiveDep>
 </configuration>
 ```